 About

-A writer, a teacher, and a counselor who has been inside the schools.
+A writer, a teacher, and a counselor who knows how admissions actually works.

 Zelda Thomas

-I hold an M.Ed from Teachers College, Columbia University, and am finishing my College Counseling certification at the University of San Diego.
+I hold an M.Ed. from Teachers College, Columbia University, and a College Counseling certificate from the University of San Diego.
 Before counseling full time, I taught high school English at The Blake School in Minneapolis and Stamford High School in Connecticut.

-I attended Sarah Lawrence and Columbia, spent summers at Harvard, lived inside Yale and Williams for stretches of time, and have built real relationships with admissions officers at schools across the country.
+I earned my degrees at Sarah Lawrence and Columbia, completed a summer at Harvard, lived on the Yale and Williams campuses for stretches of time, and have built real relationships with admissions officers at schools across the country.
 I am a member of the Independent Educational Consultants Association (IECA), the National Association for College Admission Counseling (NACAC), and the Midwest Association for College Admission Counseling (MACAC).

 Born in Mexico and shaped by a life lived across continents, I bring a globally minded perspective to every student I work with.
 After a year in Milan, I now serve families in Europe applying to American universities, American families drawn to the rich landscape of English-taught programs across Europe, and students from anywhere in the world navigating an increasingly international set of choices.